Getting started: Analysing HILDA with Stata

 Associate Professor Nicole Watson

-A 3-day hands-on introductory HILDA Survey training course will be held on 8th - 10th September 2021 at the Australian National University in Canberra.
-An optional half-day introduction to Stata will also be provided on 7th September for those that have not used Stata before.
+A hands-on introductory HILDA Survey training course will be held online via Zoom across six morning sessions on 8th - 15th September 2021.
+An optional half-day introduction to Stata will also be provided on 3rd September for those that have not used Stata before.

 This course is designed for people who are interested in using the HILDA Survey data but have not yet done so.
 It will take a descriptive research problem and go through all the steps necessary to answer the research questions involved.